Rimini Emilia Romagna And San Marino, Italy Travel Guide

 Ensure all routine vaccinations are up-to-date (MMR, DTP, polio, flu shot).
 Consult your doctor before travel.

-Use high SPF sunscreen, wear a wide-brimmed hat and sunglasses.
-Seek shade during peak sun hours (12 PM - 4 PM).
+Use sunscreen WITH a high spf, wear a wide-sun hat and sunglasses.
+Stay in the shade when the sun is strongest (12 PM - 4 PM).

 Drink plenty of water.
 Carry a reusable water bottle.
 Tap water in Italy safe to drink.